The GeoCube is designed to be a trouble-free tool in the field

 incredibly stable drift characteristics compared to thermistors

 or thermocouple sensors.
-The main disadvantage of the RTD
+In our application, the main disadvantage of the RTD

 sensor is that they can cost 10x to 50x more than thermistors or